ozkriff/ozkriff.github.io-src/content/2019-09-04--devlog-zemeroth-v0-6/index.md

 ![Possession demo 1: possessed imp is killed with reaction attacks](possession-demo-2.gif)

-The idea is that the player should never be in a situation when two possessed imps run towards a lonely and badly positioned fighter.
+The idea is that the player should never be in a situation like when two possessed imps run towards a lonely and badly positioned fighter.

 _Note_: "Possession" looks like to be a bad name